June 26, 2019

 Quick recap in much shortened terms?
 Essentially, hemp is its’ own plant and marijuana is its’ own plant all under the cannabis family.
 Hemp and marijuana look similar to the untrained eye however there are physical differences as well as chemical compounds that make them their own plant.
 Most importantly: hemp is not psychoactive and marijuana is.

-Cannabidiol (more often referred to as CBD and now becoming more commonly known as hemp oil) is a phytocannabinoid found in the hemp plant.
+Cannabidiol (more often referred to as CBD and now becoming more commonly known as hemp oil) is a cannabinoid found in the hemp plant.
 Sounds confusing right?
 Yeah, we thought the same thing.

 It’s not all that confusing now because you understand what hemp is.
 And if you are overwhelmed and need a reminder here it is: hemp (Cannabis Ruderalis) is a category from the Cannabis family that is not psychoactive.

 Out of the entirety of the hemp plant, CBD makes up about 40% of the hemp plant itself.
-Once again CBD is a type of phytocannabinoid.
-These chemical compounds interact with different areas of your body and have been used by humankind for thousands of years to shed light to inflicted areas with relief; probably thus the reason why you’re here.
+Once again CBD is a type of cannabinoid.
+These chemical molecules interact with different areas of your body, or the, "Endocannabinoid System," and have been used by humankind for thousands of years to shed light to inflicted areas; and has evolved to where we are now.
+The science is truly endless.

 Currently in the CBD market, there are three CBD types or variations that can be found: isolate, broad spectrum, and full spectrum.
 The variations are slight, however, to some consumers, it is important to understand the difference.